Kyushik/Udacity_SelfDrivingCar/Term2/Project5_MPC/README.md

-In my case, I set N = 10 and dt = 0.1 at the first time.
-In this case, actuation was so discretized that it was hard to control the vehicle to follow the trajectory.
-Therefore, I set the dt value half of the previous value (0.05) and increased N value to 20.
-It worked well, but sometimes the trajectory twisted if the road is too curvy.
-I guessed large horizon caused this problem, so I reduced N value as 15.
-I could set dt smaller than 0.05 to prevent large horizon, but I worried about large computational cost.
-Therefore, my final values about time step is N = 15, dt = 0.05
+In my case, l set the values about time step is N = 12, dt = 0.05.
+But 12 * 0.05 =  0.6 is too short.
+Therefore, I set my final values of N and dt as N = 10 and dt = 0.1